guntherweissenbaeck/simple-cdn/README.md

 ## Domain

-To customize the domain, have a look in the nginx-conf folder inside the default.conf:
+To customize the domain, have a look in the nginx-conf folder inside the default.conf, espacially the line with server_name:

 ```bash
 server {